Jona Frank: Work

 Frank's photobook High School (2004), on the hierarchies in American school life, "examined the different subcultures that teenagers try out as they're trying to formulate individual identities."

 Right: Portraits from the Evangelical Ivy League (2008) examines Patrick Henry College, "an evangelical Christian school that was created to welcome the first generation of home-schooled teenagers into the university environment", youths with aspirations to become Republican politicians.
 "Frank also photographs a selection of the teenagers in the environments they grew up in.
 The book also contains examples of students' homework, interviews with students, and essays by Frank, curator Colin Westerbeck, and writer Hanna Rosin.

-The Modern Kids (2015) contains portraits of boys and young men in amateur boxing gyms in the north west of England, as well as some portraits of them with female partners.
+The Modern Kids (2015) contains portraits of boys and young men in amateur boxing gyms in the northwest of England, as well as some portraits of them with female partners.
 The work was made in three gyms over four years from 2010.

 Cherry Hill: a Childhood Reimagined (2020) is a memoir in which Frank reconstructs scenes from her youth using staged photographs, a lavish set and production, costumes, props and wardrobe.
 A cast of actors—including Laura Dern—portray Frank's younger self and family members.
 Frank also includes autobiographical essays.
 According to Ayla Angelos writing for It's Nice That, "the exceptionally poised photographs elaborately allude to a young girl's struggle growing up in a stifling suburban dwelling."
 As described by Dana Goodyear in The New Yorker, "Frank documents her family's quiet implosion: her mother, deteriorating, would silently retreat to her room, in a pink robe, and emerge, pockets full of Kleenex; her beloved older brother, who hid his sexuality, had a psychotic breakdown."